SunghyunChoi/ATMcontroller/README.md

 user2 | Servi | 10000001 | 100000 | bear | 0
 <br/>

-You can test the ATM with either Using Unit Test Functions or Console.
+You can test the ATM with using either Unit Test Functions or Console.

 <br/>